GG-3-0-Mobile-Engineering/ME14-DisasterAlert-GG3MEGP0578-MuhammadAnjarHarimurtiRahadi/README.md

 - It's done!
 </ul>

-4. Run the app with Android Studio or Visual Studio.
+4. Run the app with Android Studio.

 ## Author
 This project is developed by [Anjar Harimurti](https://github.com/args06).